Shehzadamir11/lambdalab1/README.md

 ## Manual to run the project
-1.Create the Infrastucture via AWS Cloud Formation template (template.yml file) 2.Create Github repository
+1. Create the Infrastucture via AWS Cloud Formation template (template.yml file)
+2. Create Github repository
-3.Link the Github with Code build and use buildspec.yml file for phases, you can use ubnutu standarad build availble in the configuration
+3. Link the Github with Code build and use buildspec.yml file for phases, you can use ubnutu standarad build availble in the configuration
-4.Apply the following policiy to you Build project IAM role for interacting with the Lambda function
+4. Apply the following policiy to you Build project IAM role for interacting with the Lambda function
 ```javascript
 {
     "Effect": "Allow",